ArunM10/VMBQC/README.md

 The results from the paper can be found in the folder `/Results`.
 Each data file contains many models which need to be averaged over in order to reproduce the plots in the paper.

 ## Cite our work
-If you wish to cite work git repository use the citation command:
+If you wish to cite our git repository please use the following metadata:

 ```
 \@software{Majumder_VMBQC,